raindrum/exhibiter/README.md

 Every exhibit's filename (or folder name) must have a number or capital letter.
 For instance, `101` and `A` are both valid folder names, representing Exhibit 101 or Exhibit A, respectively.

-You may also give each exhibit a title, which will appear in the exhibit list.
-If the exhibit is a folder full of named documents, the title is optional.
+You may also give each exhibit a title.
+If an exhibit is a folder full of named documents, the title is optional.
 If the exhibit is a PDF or image, it *must* have a title.

 An exhibit has a title if, after the exhibit number, the filename has a period, space, and then some text.
 An example of a titled exhibit is `103.
 Party Communications`.